-Firstly, if you are keen to get hold of a smartwatch that can go outdoors and track what you do, then you need one with features such as GPS, heart rate monitor, altitude detector and a range of data collection that can be used to improve your performance over time.
+So, Garmin vs Suunto.
+Which to pick?
+Firstly, if you’re keen to get hold of a smartwatch to track your outdoor adventures, you need one with GPS, heart rate monitor, altitude detector and a range of data collection.
+This can be used to improve your performance over time.
 Getting a watch that can do all of this, that can be comfortable to wear, and that looks the part can certainly be difficult in the saturated smartwatch market.
 However, we have compared the Garmin Fenix 6 with the Suunto 9 as we believe that these two watches are great choices for people who love the outdoors.

 What Do the Fenix 6 and Suunto 9 Models Look Like?

-The Suunto 9 is not only a good watch, but it has been made out of good quality materials and is easy to read with a large, clear screen.
+The Suunto 9 is not just a good watch.
+It’s made from good quality materials and is easy to read with a large, clear screen.
 Furthermore, the buttons are simple to use and will navigate you through the watch functions with ease.

-The Fenix 6 is much smaller and is certainly not the prettiest smartwatch you will ever see!
+The Fenix 6 is much smaller.
 The screen is easy to read with important information on view at all times.
-The buttons are not as easy to use as on the Suunto and can even stick when you are trying to use them.
+The buttons aren’t as user-friendly as the Suunto.
+But this could be personal preference.

 How Comfy Are the Fenix 6 and Suunto 9 Models?